 Complete the TEAS Test

-This test is offered by the college in February and May for ADN and PTA candidates, and June and September for PNE and LPN-ADN candidates, and December and March for summer LPN-ADN candidates.
+This test is offered by the college in February and May for fall ADN and PTA candidates, June and September for spring PNE and LPN-ADN candidates, and December and March for summer LPN-ADN candidates.
 Students who wish to take the test should contact the Health Sciences Administrative Assistant in H-314.
 Students must pre-register in-person for the TEAS.
-Cost of the TEAS V test is $55.00 and cost of the TEAS V for Allied Health test is $45.00.
+Cost of the ATI TEAS test is $55.00 and cost of the ATI TEAS for Allied Health test is $55.00.
 Fee for the TEAS test is due at the time of registration.
 Study guides and online practice tests may be purchased at ATI Testing and the study guides will be titled Study Guide for TEAS VI.

 Admission into the Health Science programs is contingent upon completion of the following items by the dates requested in the Nursing, PTA, or Medical Assisting Applicant Information Session.

-- Completed medical form with test results and the most recent dates of immunizations/proof of immunity, including a positive Hepatitis B titer, or a signed waiver; positive varicella (Chicken Pox) titer or recent immunization (history of having chicken pox is not acceptable proof of immunity); positive MMR titer or proof of 2 MMR vaccines; and either a Td booster within the last five years, or a T-DAP vaccine; and 2-step TB screening within the last 12 months.
+- Completed medical form with test results and the most recent dates of immunizations/proof of immunity, including a positive Hepatitis B titer, or a signed waiver; positive varicella (Chicken Pox) titer or proof of 2 varicella vaccines (history of having chicken pox is not acceptable proof of immunity); positive MMR titer or proof of 2 MMR vaccines; a T-DAP vaccine within the last 5 years; and 2-step TB screening within the last 12 months.
 If TB screening is positive a chest x-ray within the last 2 years confirming absence of active TB must be presented.
 If a chest x-ray is required, annual screening questionnaire must be completed thereafter.
-Medical forms must be completed and submitted to the nursing department by the deadlines specified at the informational session required for students offered admission.
-Arrangements must be made by the student to have influenza vaccines each fall when they become available as these are highly recommended (or in some instances mandatory) by the clinical facilities.
+Medical forms must be completed and submitted to the vendor contracted by the nursing department by the deadlines specified.
+Arrangements must be made by the student to have influenza vaccines each fall when they become available as these are highly recommended (or in most instances mandatory) by the clinical facilities.

 - Evidence of appropriate health and/or accident insurance (or can be purchased through school).
 Not required for Medical Assisting students.